andreiagbisit/altumate/README.md

 <h1>Altumate</h1>

 <p>
-  Altumate is a fictional platform concept focused on data analytics and cloud services.
+  Altumate is a landing page site for a fictional company specializing in data analytics and cloud services.
 This project was created to practice responsive design and front-end development using <strong>React</strong> and <strong>Tailwind CSS</strong>.
 </p>

 <hr>